domRiddle/ASF/Commands.md

 privacy Main Private
 ```

 This is because ASF will automatically assume all other settings to be `Private`, so there is no need to input them.
-On the other hand, if you'd like to set all privacy settings to `Public`, then you should use:
+On the other hand, if you'd like to set all privacy settings to `Public`, then you should use any of below:

 ```
 privacy Main 3,3,3,3,3,3